shivannis/xandr-docs-public/xandr-docs/articles/monetize/buy-mobile-inventory-directly-from-a-publisher.md

-Confirm that the campaign details are correct and then click the Save button to finish adding the campaign to Xandr.
+Confirm that the campaign details are correct and then click the Save button to finish adding the campaign to Microsoft Advertising.
 The campaign is then added to the list of campaigns on the [Explore Campaigns](explore-campaigns.md).

 ## Step 17.
 Complete peer approval